DamianWasilewski/LibraryApp/README.md

   <li>Account information (after successfull login)</li>
 </ul>
 <br>
-While logging in, you are receiving jwt token, which next is saved in browser LocalStorage.
+While logging in, you are receiving jwt token, which next is saved in browser LocalStorage.<br><br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).